YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I need the donor area to be clean, visible, and stable.
 A patient may focus on the frontal hairline, but the donor area is the limited resource.
 If the donor skin is irritated, the decision is not only about comfort.
 It also affects how accurately grafts can be selected and how the area may heal after extraction.

-If the scalp flares close to surgery day, tell the clinic before you arrive for the operation.
+If the scalp flares close to surgery day, ask for clinic review before you arrive for the operation.
 Do not scratch harder, scrub aggressively, add leftover antibiotics, or start a strong new product without guidance.
 Those actions can make the scalp harder to interpret.

 A mild flare may lead to a modified washing plan or closer review.
 A stronger flare can lead to postponement.
 I pay special attention to fever, spreading infection, draining bumps, painful crusts, bleeding scale, or a flare that affects the planned donor or recipient area.